 At one point or another, many wirehouse advisors will ask the question: Should I leave my firm and start my own practice?

-That was me not too long ago, especially as I witnessed many former colleagues set off on their own and describe how much happier they were running their own firms.
+We've witnessed many advisors set off on their own and describe how much happier they were running their own firms.

-Recently I hosted the conversation “Going Independent: Fireside Chat,” where I had the privilege of speaking with René Nourse of Urban Wealth Management, Phil Tepner of Breakout Private Wealth, and George Acheampong of Capitalwize and Pocket Advisor.
+We hosted “Going Independent: Fireside Chat,” where we had the privilege of speaking with René Nourse of Urban Wealth Management, Phil Tepner of Breakout Private Wealth, and George Acheampong of Capitalwize and Pocket Advisor.
 The trio generously shared their stories of deciding to go independent and some words of wisdom for fellow advisors looking to break away.

 I had to break out to be able to create a practice and a firm that could serve and show up for the people that I wanted to represent,” George says.